 But colored pencils are also great for capturing the landscape.
 Yes, it takes more time, but don’t let that stop you if you really want to try your hand at drawing a landscape.
 Remember, it doesn’t have to be complicated!

 Again, not true.
 Anyone can draw a landscape!
-If all you do is sketch the view from your front porch or out your living room window, that’s a landscape in some form.
+If all you do is sketch the view from your front porch or out your living room window, that’s a landscape.

 Don’t sell yourself short, like I used to do.
 Give landscape drawing a try.
 You might just be surprised at the results.